 - Pottstown has a population of approximately 22,000.

-- Notable alumni include: Former Secretary of State James Baker III ’48; the late Lamar Hunt ’51, businessman, owner and founder of the Kansas City Chiefs and a creator of the American Football League; Clark Hoyt ’60, Pulitzer Prize-winning journalist, public editor of the New York Times, and former Washington editor of Knight Ridder/Tribune Information Services, as well as classmate Norman Pearlstine ’60, former top editor of Time, Inc. and The Wall Street Journal, current chief content officer of Bloomberg L.P.; Andrei Herasimchuk '88, design lead at Twitter; Tobias Wolff ’64, Stanford University professor and critically acclaimed author of Old School and This Boy’s Life; F. Barton Harvey III ’67, former CEO and Chairman of The Enterprise Foundation, a national network of 1,400 non-profit organizations that revitalize distressed communities; S. Roger Horchow ’45, Tony Award-winning Broadway producer and founder of the mail-order catalogue the “Horchow Collection"; Peter S. Rummell ’63, chairman and CEO of the Florida real estate and development firm the St. Joe Co.; Academy Award-winning producer/director Oliver Stone ’64; Josiah Bunting III ’57, novelist, former School headmaster and college president, and current president of the Harry Frank Guggenheim Foundation; John Backus ’42, an influential computer scientist and lead developer of the first high-level programming language (FORTRAN); Robert Lovett ’14, the fourth United States Secretary of Defense; Juan Trippe ’17, the founder of Pan American Airlines; and Edmund Wilson ’12, accomplished editor, book reviewer, and author.
+- Notable alumni include: Tom Wolf '67, Pennsylvania governor; Former Secretary of State James Baker III ’48; the late Lamar Hunt ’51, businessman, owner and founder of the Kansas City Chiefs and a creator of the American Football League; Clark Hoyt ’60, Pulitzer Prize-winning journalist, public editor of the New York Times, and former Washington editor of Knight Ridder/Tribune Information Services, as well as classmate Norman Pearlstine ’60, former top editor of Time, Inc. and The Wall Street Journal, current chief content officer of Time, Inc.; Tobias Wolff ’64, Stanford University professor and critically acclaimed author of Old School and This Boy’s Life; F. Barton Harvey III ’67, former CEO and Chairman of The Enterprise Foundation, a national network of 1,400 non-profit organizations that revitalizes distressed communities; S. Roger Horchow ’45, Tony Award-winning Broadway producer and founder of the mail-order catalogue the “Horchow Collection;" James Cromwell '58 Oscar-nominated actor; Manoj Bhargava '72, philanthropist, entrepreneur, and founder of 5-Hour ENERGY; Josiah Bunting III ’57, novelist, former School headmaster and college president, current president of the Harry Frank Guggenheim Foundation and chairman of The English-Speaking Union of the United States; John Backus ’42, an influential computer scientist and lead developer of the first high-level programming language (FORTRAN); Robert Lovett 1914, the fourth United States Secretary of Defense; Juan Trippe 1917, the founder of Pan American Airlines; and Edmund Wilson 1912, accomplished editor, book reviewer, and author.